piotrsiwek/piotrsiwek/README.md

 # 💫 About Me:
 Hello and welcome to my simple profile.
-I am a 42-year-old geek living in Norway with experience in it-support and small electronics repair.
+I am a 42-year-old geek living in Norway with work experience in it-support and small electronics repair.
 Currently, I try to change my career path to programming.
 Yes, even though AI will take those jobs in a few years ;)

 ## 🌐 Socials: